I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winppi/nf-winppi-gdideletespoolfilehandle.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>.
 Otherwise the function returns <b>FALSE</b>.</p>

 ## -remarks
-<p>The <b>GdiDeleteSpoolFileHandle</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>

-<p>Print processors should call <b>GdiDeleteSpoolFileHandle</b> after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549463">GdiEndDocEMF</a>, when processing a print job's EMF data stream has been completed.
-The function calls ClosePrinter (described in the Microsoft Window SDK documentation) to close the printer connection.</p>

-<p>For additional information, see <a href="NULL">Using GDI Functions in Print Processors</a>.</p>

-<p>The <b>GdiDeleteSpoolFileHandle</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>
+<p>The <b>GdiDeleteSpoolFileHandle</b> function is exported by gdi32.dll for use within a print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> function.</p>

-<p>Print processors should call <b>GdiDeleteSpoolFileHandle</b> after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549463">GdiEndDocEMF</a>, when processing a print job's EMF data stream has been completed.
+<p>Print processors should call <b>GdiDeleteSpoolFileHandle</b> after calling <a href="..\winppi\nf-winppi-gdienddocemf.md">GdiEndDocEMF</a>, when processing a print job's EMF data stream has been completed.
 The function calls ClosePrinter (described in the Microsoft Window SDK documentation) to close the printer connection.</p>

 <p>For additional information, see <a href="NULL">Using GDI Functions in Print Processors</a>.</p>